-Many programs in Mississippi accept private insurance or can work with you on other payment options.
+Many rehab centers in Mississippi accept private insurance or can work with you on other payment options.
 As of 2017, 74% of programs in the state accepted private health insurance, 66% accepted Medicaid, 51% accepted Medicare, 97% accepted cash or self-payment, and 72% offered sliding scale rates.2

 Insurance coverage varies by provider and plan.
 Some plans only cover specific types of treatment or will only cover treatment for a set amount of time.